budjb/grails-jersey-request-builder/README.md

 Changelog
 ---------
+**1.0.6**
+* Did a check for maps in the body of a request, and convert them to JSON if maps are found.

 **1.0.5**
 * Added cookie support.
 * Changed closure delegation mode to owner first, should make your code work more intuitively.